 Toilet Training

 The age at which you’ll begin toilet training varies from one kid to the next.
 As children develop, they’ll begin to show signs of readiness or develop an interest in using the toilet.
 Some children might be ready between the ages of 18 and 24 months, while others might be close to 3 years old before they become interested.
+As your child learns to understand what they’re feeling when it comes to their bowel movements, you can transition them to toilet training.

 Carrying Their Own Things